nteetor/yonder/docs/0.0.5/inputs/checkboxInput.md

   description: |-
     A reactive checkbox input.
 When a checkbox input is unchecked the reactive value is `NULL`.
 When checked the checkbox input reactive value is `value`.
+    Unlike shiny, yonder's checkbox inputs are a singleton value.
   parameters:
   - name: id
     description: |-